 Flexible, transportable, matched contributions

 RMOs are amongst the very few health sector employees to have superannuation available – courtesy of NZRDA’s negotiations on our members’ behalf.
-Our scheme is transportable and can be taken to any DHB in NZ – essential given our mobility between DHBs throughout our careers.
 We can also suspend contributions for up to 2 years (and longer by agreement) – in case you need to go overseas, for example.
-Funds are not locked in, and are available to you upon ceasing your employment with your DHB.
+Funds are not locked in, and are available to you upon ceasing your employment with Te Whatu Ora.

-The DHBs match your contribution up to 6% a year.
+The employer match your contribution up to 6% a year.
 Past and present NZRDA members can join our superannuation scheme.

 These are paid from the funds, or the underlying funds the funds may invest in.
 These vary between funds as some require more active management than others (you can see estimates of these charges on page 9 of the LifeSaver Plan Product Disclosure Statement).
 They are made up of 1) the Management fee charged by Fisher Funds for providing investment management services to the funds, and 2) the Expenses incurred by the funds such as accounting and investment transaction fees.

 There is an Administration Fees of $6 per member per month or $2,000 per annum (spread across all NZRDA members of LifeSaver), whichever is the greater.
 Administration fees are currently $6.00 per member per month.